Keerti-Subramanya/HealthCare-Technical-Workflow-Project/Crawl4ai/Readme.txt

    - `scraper_results.csv` → CSV version for spreadsheets
    - `scraper_results.xlsx` → Excel workbook
    - `scraper_results.db` → SQLite database for advanced queries
+5. There are 4 different versions of the crawl4ai please check them accordingly and which suits the best , we can use that itself

 ## Legal & Ethical Use
 - Use only for academic or research purposes.